 Please note Bike Space is unable to accept donations of bicycles due to space constraints.
 If you have an unwanted bike, check out ReBicycle who are doing some great work connecting bikes with people who need them.

 Mechanical Tempest is a community bike workshop situated in the radical social centre at 128 Abel Smith Street.
-You can come here to fix your bike, build one out of our bits and pieces, borrow a bike, (occasionally) buy a bike, and learn about what you need to do to keep your bike running smoothly and safely.
+You can come here to fix your bike, build one out of our bits and pieces, borrow a bike, and learn about what you need to do to keep your bike running smoothly and safely.
 We exist to rescue bikes and parts that would otherwise go to landfill, to promote cycling as sustainable transport and make it accessible for as many people as possible, and to provide an alternative to commercial bike shops.